TnLCommunity/corndogs/README.md

 Corndogs does provide some helper utilities for timeouts.
 There is a `timeout` command provided in the cli that will send a request at the current time using the address, port, and optional queue flags.
 There is also a simple cronjob provided by [the corndogs chart](https://github.com/TnLCommunity/chart-corndogs).

+### Priority

+A `priority` can be set when submitting a task and when updating a task.
+You must specify the priority in both or it will default to `0`.
+You can use a positive value to make sure it is prioritized by a GetNextTask request, or negative to make sure it is deprioritized.

 ## Supported datastores

 Current targets are Postgres and room for others unplanned.
 The design is such that Corndogs should not know where it's storing things except in the Store implementation, it just gets pointed to a URL and picks up where it needs to.
 This is Cloud Native.